sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 	 -a	apply loglevel to all components (provided with -l) -s	apply loglevel for SAI api component (equivalent to adding prefix "SAI_API_" to component) -p	print components registered in DB for which setting can be applied -d return all components to default loglevel

 Examples:
-	config loglevel -l NOTICE -c orchagent # set orchagent severity level to NOTICE config loglevel -l SAI_LOG_LEVEL_ERROR -s -c SWITCH # set SAI_API_SWITCH severity to ERROR config loglevel -l SAI_LOG_LEVEL_DEBUG -s -a # set all SAI_API_* severity to DEBUG config loglevel -d #return all components to default loglevel
+	swssloglevel -l NOTICE -c orchagent # set orchagent severity level to NOTICE swssloglevel -l SAI_LOG_LEVEL_ERROR -s -c SWITCH # set SAI_API_SWITCH severity to ERROR swssloglevel -l SAI_LOG_LEVEL_DEBUG -s -a # set all SAI_API_* severity to DEBUG swssloglevel -d #return all components to default loglevel
 ```
+The change is the file: /sonic-swss-common/common/loglevel.cpp

-### 3.1.4 Make the log level persistent using the "config save" CLI command
+### 3.1.3 Make the log level persistent using the "config save" CLI command

-The content of the CONFIG DB will load into the config_db.json.
-This is the behavior we have today, and it remains as it is.
+The content of the CONFIG DB will load to the config_db.json.
+This is our behavior today, and it remains as it is.
 If the user configures loglevel for some component and runs "config save" the loglevel will be persistent.

-### 3.1.5 Listener thread tables
+### 3.1.4 Listener thread tables

 In the current implementation, each component has a listener thread that registers to the LOGLEVEL DB table.
 Each change in the LOGLEVEL DB table is caught by the thread and trigger handler that change the component's Logger configuration.
-We will keep the same behavior on the CONFIG DB.
+We will keep the same behavior on the CONFIG DB by changing the "settingThread" function.
+This change will impact the following components:

+buffermgrd
+coppmgrd
+fdbsyncd
+fpmsyncd
+gearsyncd
+intfmgrd
+nbrmgrd
+neighsyncd
+orchagent
+portmgrd
+portsyncd
+syncd
+teammgrd
+teamsyncd
+tlm_teamd
+tunnelmgrd
+vlanmgrd
+vrfmgrd
+vxlanmgrd
+wjhd

+The change is the file: /sonic-swss-common/common/logger.cpp

-## 3.2 Persistent logger flow
+## 3.2 Persistent Logger flow

 - Each component has a singleton Logger object with a log level property and listener thread.
 - When a component writes a log message, the Logger writes the message only if the loglevel of the message is above the current loglevel property.
-- When the user wants to set a new log level to a component, he uses the "config loglevel" CLI command.
-The "config loglevel" CLI command sets the new verbosity to the CONFIG DB (database #4).
+- When the user wants to set a new log level to a component, he uses the "swssloglevel" script.
+The "swssloglevel" script sets the new verbosity to the CONFIG DB (database #4).
 - The CONFIG DB change triggers an event, which is caught by the listener thread.
 - The listener thread changes the loglevel property of the Logger.
 - The user can use the "config save" command to save the current loglevel and make it persistent.
-It will copy the CONFIG DB content into the config_db.json.
+It will copy the CONFIG DB content to the config_db.json.

 In addition to the log level, the CONFIG DB contains the log output file.
 After "config save" the log output will be persistent to reboot too.